-After the Colonial period in America, fashion began to make dramatic changes that coincided with huge advances in technology and changing attitudes, beliefs, values and lifestyles.
+After the Colonial period in America, fashion began to make dramatic changes that coincided with huge advances in technology and changing attitudes, beliefs, values and lifestyles and buy your wedding suit.
 Here is a brief overview at how fashion has evolved over the last 200 years.

 With the Industrial Revolution came factories, and both men and women were flocking to the cities for jobs and the promise of wealth.
 Since city streets were usually very dirty, women’s skirts became just a bit shorter, extending to the mid-calf.
 Women wore boots that buttoned high up the ankle to protect their feet and ankles from the filth.
 Ironically, men’s breeches were replaced with long trousers during this period.